marcriehm/kubernetes-research/Objects.md

 * Rollout new versions of the Pod/Container images;
 * Rollback an image update.

-Deployments are self-healing: if any of the Pods fail, they will be restarted by the Deployment (actually, ReplicaSet) control loop.
+Deployments are self-healing: if any of the Pods fail, they will be restarted by the ReplicaSet control loop.
+*ReplicaSets* underlie Deployments (as well as other Controllers) and are responsible for keeping the Pods running.
+You typically should not create ReplicaSets directly (use one of the Controller types).

 A Deployment specifies a template for its Pods.
 The Pod template determines what each Pod should look like: what applications should run inside its containers, which volumes the Pods should mount, its labels, and more.